SemanticMediaWiki/Mermaid/docs/INSTALL.md

     yarn install

 This will pull from the upstream repo and patch the dist js file to load for the mediawiki extension.
-Commit any changes and PR back to this repo to put back into the composer packages.
+Commit any changes and create a pull request back to the Mermaid extension's repo to put back into the composer packages.

 [readme]: https://github.com/SemanticMediaWiki/Mermaid/blob/master/README.md
 [release notes]: https://github.com/SemanticMediaWiki/Mermaid/blob/master/docs/RELEASE-NOTES.md